 Giardia is another common intestinal parasite.
 This protozoa is not treated by routine monthly deworming so it is important to conduct fecal examinations two or more times a year during the first year of life and at least once per year in adults, depending on patient health and lifestyle factors.

 Puppies and kittens are especially prone to parasitism because they are easily reinfected through their environment and nursing.
 Also, they often harbour migrating larvae, which begin to mature and produce eggs.
 Biweekly deworming is recommended until 12 weeks of age, at which time a monthly parasite prevention program is initiated.

-If you are concerned that your pet is affected by any type of parasite, please contact your veterinary health care provider for advice.
-Many over the counter medications are not as effective and may actually pose a health risk to your pet.
+If you are concerned that your pet is affected by any type of parasite, please contact Animal House Hospital for advice.
+Many over the counter medications are not as effective and may actually pose a health risk to your pet